Difference Between Bookkeeping and AccountingReading Time: 6 minutes

 What financial decisions can be made from documents kept by a bookkeeper or an accountant?

 Bookkeeping – The information produced by a bookkeeper is too basic to facilitate any management decisions to be made using the data provided.

 Accounting – The detailed information that an accountant can provide gives an in-depth view of a business’s financial status.
 It is, therefore, essential for making the right decisions regarding the future of the company.

 What are the main objective differences?

 Bookkeeping – The key objective is to maintain records of every financial transaction made by the business.
-Ensuring it is lodged in a clear, systematic way where a third party can easily understand each transaction.
+Ensuring it is logged clearly, and systematically so that a third party can easily understand each transaction.
 A bookkeeper must also keep the books balanced.

-Accounting – This goes beyond simply maintaining a record of transactions and gauges the companies financial situation.
-This information can then be communicated to other parties such as banks, financial institutions, or government authorities.
+Accounting – This goes beyond simply maintaining a record of transactions and gauges the company’s financial situation.
+This information can then be communicated to other parties, such as banks, financial institutions, or government authorities.